Israeli defense minister warns of Gaza City's destruction unless Hamas yields to his country's terms

 Hamas-led militants started the war when they attacked Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and taking hostages.

 Metz reported from Jerusalem.
-Associated Press Writer Melanie Lidman contributed from Tel Aviv, Israel.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Michelle Price in Washington contributed.